Capture method — Longline

 Stock detail —

-The stock in this area is depleted.
+The stock in this area has been at previously depleted levels but increases above MSY Btrigger in 2018..
 There is no management or recovery plan yet implemented for it’s recovery.
 Avoid eating.

 Haddock is a cold-temperate (boreal) species.
 It is a migratory fish, found in inshore shallow waters in summer and in deep water in winter.
 Smaller than cod, it can attain a length of 70-100 cm and can live for more than 20 years.
 It spawns between February and June, but mostly in March and April.
 In the North Sea, haddock become sexually mature at an age of 3-4 years and a length of 30-40 cm.
 Maturity occurs later and at greater lengths in more northern areas of its range.

 Criterion score: 0.5 info

 The spawning-stock biomass (SSB) has been below Blim since 2009 but increases above MSY Btrigger in 2018.
 The fishing mortality (F) has decreased in recent years but is still above FMSY.
 Recruitment has been low from 2004 to 2016, while the 2017 and 2018 recruitments of one-year-olds are estimated to be high.

 ICES advises that when the MSY approach is applied, catches in 2019 should be no more than 5078 tonnes.

 Criterion score: 0.75 info